 FOR THE SWEDISH MEATBALLS

 In a large bowl, pour in heavy whipping cream.
 Start pulling apart the insides of the bread and tear into tiny pieces.
 Add to the cream.
 I used an Italian bread.
 I would not recommend sandwich white bread as it may become too mushy.
 Allow the bread to soak in the cream while you prepare the shallots.

-Melt the butter in a pan…add the shallots and allow to soften…this will take about three to four minutes…do NOT brown or burn.
+Melt the butter in a pan.
+Add the shallots and allow to soften.
+This will take about three to four minutes.
+Do NOT brown or burn.
 Remove from pan and allow to cool.

-Add the beef stock and whisk hard to remove any bits from the bottom…you will notice the gravy will start to form and thicken…if you see that it is too thick…add a touch more stock.
+Add the beef stock and whisk hard to remove any bits from the bottom.
+You will notice the gravy will start to form and thicken.
+If you see that it is too thick, add a touch more stock.
 Allow to simmer for just a few minutes.
 Whisk in the Worcestershire sauce, mustard and sour cream.
 Season with kosher salt and pepper.

 Add in the chopped fresh parsley.
 Transfer the meatballs back to the pan.
 Spoon sauce over meatballs.
 ENJOY!!!
-Believe me…you will thoroughly enjoy this meal…I promise!!!
+Believe me, you will thoroughly enjoy these Swedish Meatballs.
+I promise!!!